-Helping music in surround grow Jan Printz the rest of 2018 offers free surround mix of albums mastered for a stereo release if the following conditions are met.
+Helping music in surround sound prosper Jan Printz the rest of 2020 offers free surround mix of albums mastered for a stereo release if the following conditions are met.
 It requires:

 - The tracks are available instrument by instrument digital uncompressed (lossless compression is ok) preferably as 48 kHz 24 bit or better as flac (or wav/alac, where wav can have 2-10 times the size).

 - If the album is recorded in Cubase the files can be used directly (tracks with special plugins must be bounced separate).
 Otherwise the tracks shall be exported separately as mono or stereo from the same time/place with all the plugins as eq, compressor and so on.
 If you on a few tracks want to have special effects e.g. reverb / delay in other locations of the 5.1 mix effects must exported separately.
 Modulation as chorus / flanger may also be omitted and instead provide information on how much and how to be added; So, it will be made in surround and gives a better 5.1 mix. – This is preferred, but if only stems are available, then they can be used for a almost just as good surround mix.

 - If stereo files are made and contains 2 instruments or voices then pan one of them to the far left and the other to the far right.
 (3 instruments/voices should be placed far left, center & far right)